SDU-LuBai/SDU-LuBai.github.io/_pages/about.md

     - Professor
 - **Ministry of Transport of the People's Republic of China**&emsp;&emsp;*May.
 2024 – Oct.
 2024*
     - Department of Science and Technology
-    - Seconded
+    - On Secondment
 - **Academy of Military Sciences of the Chinese People's Liberation Army**&emsp;&emsp;*Jul.
 2021 – Jun.
 2022*
     - Institute of Cyberspace Information
-    - Seconded
+    - On Secondment
 - **Peking University**&emsp;&emsp;*Jun.
 2020 – Jun.
 2021*
     - School of Information Science and Technology (currently School of Electronics)
     - Visiting Postdoctoral Researcher
 - **Beihang University**&emsp;&emsp;*Jan.
 2020 – Jun.
 20221*
     - The school of cyber science and technology
-    - Research Fellow
+    - Postdoc

 Education
 ======